Message from the Dean

 I hope to see you on campus,

-Dean ad interim Samuel S. Holland is an award-winning educator, performer, author, and editor.
+Dean Samuel S. Holland is an award-winning educator, performer, author, and editor.
 His 70-plus critically acclaimed books and recordings are available throughout the world.
 Learn more.